AugurProject/augur-core/README.md

 	# what if we have 3-4 cycles in a row of 10 events getting pushed back --- market would already be closed even though events up to be decided on for a while yet never decided --- technically this is a stalled branch and market should be open no? -- yes

-	#It may be desirable to impose serious prerequisites for Branching.
-The option to Branch may require an automatic trigger, for example, that there be >500 upcoming Decisions.
-Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively).
 	# limit order
-	# front running pow
 	# does it matter if we have mult. decisions for a dimension vs just one event w/ multiple outcome
 	# catch parameter
 	# could do .5 outcomes where if a .5 in a market with multiple dimensions it still pays out